-On January 31, 1776 Hamilton enlisted as a corporal in Captain Barton Lucas’ Third Company, First Maryland Regiment.
+On January 31, 1776, Samuel Hamilton enlisted as a corporal in Captain Barton Lucas’ Third Company in the First Maryland Regiment.
 Hamilton left Maryland with the regiment in July 1776 when the unit marched to New York to reinforce the Continental Army under General George Washington.

 Howe’s flanking maneuver cut off the Marylander’s route of retreat and forced them to charge the larger British force.
 The regiment suffered very high casualties as a result of the assault, but they also slowed the British advance, enabling the rest of the army to retreat to Brooklyn Heights and later withdraw to Manhattan.
 The First Maryland Regiment’s sacrifice helped save the Continental Army from complete destruction and earned the regiment the name “Maryland 400.”

 The Third Company sustained high losses during the battle; more than 60 percent of its men were killed or captured.
 At least twenty one were taken prisoner by the British.
 Only one of the company’s officers, Ensign Peter Brown, made it back to the safety of the defensive fortifications at Brooklyn Heights.
 Captain Lucas was sick and missed the battle and near destruction of his company, a fact that haunted him.

 As a corporal, Hamilton was responsible for helping lead his squad throughout the battle.
 At some point in the engagement the British captured Hamilton and made him a prisoner of war.
 British treatment of enlisted prisoners was infamously poor, but most of the Marylanders captured at Brooklyn were released in late 1776 or early 1777.